unicode-org/message-format-wg/spec/formatting.md

   With _selectors_, this will depend on their resolution.

-- **_Formatting_** takes the resolved values of the selected _pattern_, and formats them in the desired shape.
+- **_Formatting_** takes the resolved values of the selected _pattern_, and produces the formatted result for the _message_.
-  This specification only defines formatting messages as a single concatenated string, but implementations SHOULD provide formatters for additional shapes as appropriate for their setting.

-  > For example, a formatter in a web browser could format a message as a DOM fragment
-  > rather than as a representation of its HTML source.
+  Depending on the implementation, this result could be a single concatenated string, an array of objects, an attributed string, or some other locally appropriate data type.

 Formatter implementations are not required to expose the _expression resolution_ and _pattern selection_ operations to their users,